 Matt Dunn, Silicon Valley’s head of Hooli, weaves together a tight-knit tapestry of conflict as the writer and director of Captain Fantastic.
 Not content to simply explore the drama of a family dealing with suicide, Dunn explores the intimate and personal fallout of such trauma through key integrated perspectives.

-Working our way back, as Protagonist in the Overall Story Throughline, Ben struggles to get his children and others to conceive of a different way of life.
+Working our way back—as Protagonist in the Overall Story Throughline, Ben struggles to get his children and others to conceive of a different way of life.
 Bringing Chomsky into the era of Wal-Mart and Trump, Ben transforms his family from dysfunctional to functional.
-The conflict They experience in this story—they including Ben, his children, and even his skeptical in-laws—centers around incompatible Manners of Thinking.
+The conflict They experience in this story—they including Ben, his children, and even his skeptical in-laws—centers around an incompatible

 On their own, these distinct perspectives tell a tale of overcoming emotional trauma.
 Placed together and masterfully woven into a coherent tapestry of meaning, these points of view combine to tell a story—a story of growth, both from within and without.